2004 Monmouthshire County Council election

-The 2004 Monmouthshire County Council election were held on 10 June 2004 to Monmouthshire County Council in southeast Wales, on the same day of the European Elections.
+The 2004 Monmouthshire County Council election was held on 10 June 2004 to Monmouthshire County Council in southeast Wales, on the same day of the European Elections.
 The election was preceded by the 1999 elections and followed by the 2008 elections.

 Background

 The Conservatives formed a minority administration from the previous county council election in May 1999, being largest group on the council by one seat.

 Following two by-elections in 2002 (the Conservatives losing one seat to the Liberal Democrats and Labour taking a seat from an Independent), the Labour party became the largest group by one seat.

 Having secured the support of Independent and Liberal Democrat councillors, Labour formed a minority administration from July 2002 until the election in June 2004.

-IN June 2004 the whole council was up for election and following boundary changes the number of seats was increased to 43.
+In June 2004 the whole council was up for election and following boundary changes the number of seats was increased to 43.

 Overview of results

 The Conservatives gained overall control of the council from a previous minority Labour administration.

 After the election, the composition of the council was: